frietz58/WoZ4U/README.md

 ```

 # Troubleshooting
-With newer versions of the Mac operating systems, binaries from unoffcial source are not executable.
++ With newer versions of the Mac operating systems, binaries from unoffcial source are not executable.
 Some information on this can be found [here](https://www.howtogeek.com/205393/gatekeeper-101-why-your-mac-only-allows-apple-approved-software-by-default/).
 To be able to run these binaries, for example from the NAOqi API, execute the following command:<br> `sudo spctl --master-disable`.
++ With Mac OS El Capitan, Apple introduced additional security measures, that introduced some issue with the NAOqi API.
+If you get an `SystemError: dynamic module not initialized properly` when importing the naoqi library, run the following command to disable the new security features: `csrutil disable` followed by `reboot`.
+More on this [here](https://www.macworld.co.uk/how-to/how-turn-off-mac-os-x-system-integrity-protection-rootless-3638975/).